SimonAnnetts/php-wiringPi/README.md

 WARNING: This is an in-development library, it will not be bug free and fully featured.
-    Please email jak at ateb dot co dot uk if you have any problems, suggestions, questions or words of support.
+    Please email simon at ateb dot co dot uk if you have any problems, suggestions, questions or words of support.

 WiringPi: An implementation of most of the Arduino Wiring functions for the Raspberry Pi